alexgaarciia/Generative_Agent_Based_Modeling/README.md

 - [How to run locally](https://github.com/alexgaarciia/Generative_Agent_Based_Modeling/blob/main/docs/RUN_LOCALLY.md): Step-by-step instructions to set up and run the platform locally.

 ## 📹 Explanatory YouTube Video
 You can also take a look at this video, where I go through the functionalitites of the platform!
-[TBD](TBD)
+[Click here](https://youtu.be/8t1rYQrq4Z4)